nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 Edits an existing patient information entry in MedBook when a list of patient's information entries is being displayed.
 This is with the exception of the NRIC field, which cannot be modified after creation of Patient Information.
+At least one field must be filled for edit command to be valid.

 Format:  `edit INDEX [n/NAME] [p/PHONE_NUMBER] [e/EMAIL] [a/ADDRESS]`